 - Solutions to solve existing problem etc.

 Additionally, it is observed that the author reveals his intention of writing at the beginning.
-So, if you can guess that author wants to convey 5 characters of a crow that make the birds special, you can always hunt for those special characteristics in the passage.
+So, if you can guess that author wants to convey main 5 characters, you can always hunt for those characteristics in the passage.
 Such a reading with purpose helps you to stay focused on the task.

 Boost your IELTS Reading score

 3. Visualise the given information